(The text of the article is below the slideshow)

 The highpoint of a visit to Dublin Castle is a tour of the State Apartments.
 These palatial rooms were where the king or queen stayed when in Ireland.
 They were also where the viceroy, the monarch's representative in Ireland, lived and worked.
 Today, they are used by the Irish government for official functions including presidential inaugurations.
 Accordingly, they have been carefully restored and/or maintained in a tasteful attractive style.

-You can only visit the State Apartments on a guided tour.
+You can visit the State Apartments on a guided tour or use the self-guiding option.
 There is usually a charge for the tour but on the day I was there (a Wednesday), the tours were free.
 The tickets are for tours that leave at specific times.
 Therefore, it is best to get your tickets as soon as you arrive at the Castle.
 This is a popular venue and it may be awhile before there is space available on one of the tours.
 If there is a wait, you can spend the time looking around the exterior of the Castle until the appointed time.

 The guide first takes you up a sweeping staircase to the second floor.
 Perhaps not coincidentally, this is somewhat reminiscent of the route visitors take to the state apartments at Buckingham Palace.
 Flanking the stairs on either side are large portraits of the 18th century King George III and his consort Queen Charlotte.